DBS-C01 Management and Operations Practice Question

 Enable encryption at rest using AWS KMS.

-Option B (encryption at rest using AWS KMS) and Option C (enabling encryption when creating the instance) are correct.
+(encryption at rest using AWS KMS) is correct because Amazon RDS for MySQL supports encryption at rest using AWS KMS, which encrypts the underlying storage and automated backups.
+Option C is incorrect because there is no '--enable-encryption' flag in the AWS CLI; the correct parameter to enable encryption during instance creation is '--storage-encrypted'.
+Therefore, option C does not represent a valid method.
 Option A is incorrect because SSL/TLS secures data in transit, not at rest.
-Option D is incorrect because RDS does not support Transparent Data Encryption (TDE) for MySQL.
-Option E is incorrect because RDS encryption is not enabled at the table level.
+Option D is incorrect because Transparent Data Encryption (TDE) is not supported for MySQL on RDS; it is available for Oracle and SQL Server.
+Option E is incorrect because Amazon RDS encryption is applied at the storage level, not the table level.

 Answer analysis